Dependency-Aware Compilation for Surface Code Quantum Architectures: Introduction

 \section{Introduction}

-Quantum computation promises to surpass classical methods in optimization and simulation with the potential to unlock breakthroughs in materials science, chemistry, machine learning and beyond.
-However, since individual physical qubits and quantum operations are error-prone, these long-term applications require an error-correction scheme for detecting and correcting faults.
-Quantum error-correction achieves acceptable error rates with redundancy: encoding the state of a single logical qubit into several physical qubits.
-Experimentalists have recently demonstrated error suppression for a single logical qubit \cite{PhysRevLett.129.030501,Acharya2022SuppressingQE,PhysRevX.11.041058}, and multi-qubit systems are expected to follow soon.
+Quantum computation promises to surpass classical methods in important domains, potentially unlocking breakthroughs in materials science, chemistry, machine learning, and beyond.
+However, as individual physical qubits and operations are error-prone, these applications require an error-correction scheme for detecting and correcting faults.
+Quantum error-correction suppresses errors with redundancy: encoding the state of a single logical qubit using several physical qubits.
+Experimentalists have recently demonstrated error suppression for a single logical qubit \cite{PhysRevLett.129.030501,Acharya2022SuppressingQE,PhysRevX.11.041058} and small multi-qubit systems \cite{dasilva2024demonstration,Bluvstein_2023,reichardt2024demonstrationquantumcomputationerror,Google_Quantum_AI_and_Collaborators2024-fp}.

-In order to harness the full power of the fault-tolerant quantum computers on the horizon, we need optimizing compilers that convert circuit-level descriptions of quantum programs to error-corrected elementary operations while preserving as much parallelism as possible.
-The focus of this work is to answer the following question:
+To harness the full power of the fault-tolerant quantum computers on the horizon, we need optimizing compilers that convert circuit-level descriptions of quantum programs to error-corrected elementary operations while preserving as much parallelism as possible.
+Quantum compute is a scarce resource, so inefficient compilation can be extremely costly.
+Further, the longer the computation, the higher the probability of logical errors, which affect the result.